 As shown here, a resolution passing can entirely hinge on the method used to propose it.

 When can a written shareholders’ resolution be used?

-Written shareholders’ resolutions can be used for almost any ordinary or special resolution, although the following two resolutions can’t be agreed by a written resolution:
+Written shareholders’ resolutions can be used for all ordinary or special resolutions, except for:

 Public limited companies cannot use written shareholders’ resolutions to make decisions unless it is specifically permitted in their articles of association.

 Circulation of a written resolution can be requested by: